mborn1/pyoptex/docs/source/customization.rst

 Because in the cost-optimal design the number of runs continuously changes, we cannot precompute the the time array as before.
 However, one of the cost functions can be time.
-By taking `np.cumsum(costs[0][0])`, we know the current time and can decide how to divide the time trend based on that.
+By taking `np.cumsum(costs[0][0])`, we know the current time at every run and can decide how to divide the time trend.
 In this example an additional time point is added for every hour (assuming the cost is expressed in minutes).
 The `random` parameter again specifies whether the augmentation should be for random samples, such as those used to compute